Restraining Order LAWYER IN TUCSON

 Contact Us

-Protective orders in Tucson can be issued through Tucson City Court, Pima County Justice Court, or Pima County Superior Court (and all other courts in southern Arizona).
+Restraining Orders in Tucson can be issued through Tucson City Court, Pima County Justice Court, or Pima County Superior Court (and all other courts in southern Arizona).
 Each court has its own procedures and timelines for hearings, and missing even one step can result in serious consequences.
 Judges in these courts expect both parties to be prepared with evidence and witnesses, even though the process can feel informal to those unfamiliar with it.
-Our office, located right across from Pima County Justice Court, regularly handles protective order hearings in all of these venues, ensuring clients are ready and fully represented.
+Our Tucson office, located right across from Pima County Justice Court, regularly handles restraining order hearings in all of these venues, ensuring clients are prepared and well-represented.

-What to Bring to a Protective Order Hearing
+What to Bring to a Restraining Order Hearing

 To protect your rights and present the strongest case possible, come prepared.
 Important items include: